Community Infrastructure Levy

 The Council introduced Community Infrastructure Levy (CIL) in Poole on 2nd January 2013.
 CIL is a locally set charge which can be applied to most new development to help fund infrastructure in Poole.
 CIL finance can be used to fund a wide range of infrastructure that is needed as a result of development.
 This includes new transport networks, flood defences, schools, hospitals and other health and social care facilities, park improvements, green spaces and leisure centres.
 CIL rates to be applied to development must be set out in a document called a Charging Schedule.

 Further information on how CIL is operated in Poole is set out on the Community Infrastructure Levy page.

 Heathland Strategic Access Management and Monitoring (SAMM)

-From 8th April 2015, a new planning contribution comes into effect.
 The contribution will be taken from all qualifying residential development to fund Strategic Access Management and Monitoring as part of the Dorset Heathland Planning Framework, the overarching strategy for managing the adverse effects of development upon the internationally important Dorset Heathlands.
 Further information on the contribution can be found here.

 Poole Harbour Recreation Strategic Access Management and Monitoring (SAMM)